Munich-Quantum-Software-Stack/QRM-and-CI/README.md

 <!-- [DOXYGEN MAIN] -->

-This repository holds the Quantum Resource Manager (QRM), the component connecting classical and quantum resources in a tight HPCQC environment.
-The QRM is a runtime framework intended to run on HPC resources.
+This repository holds the Quantum Resource Manager (QRM), the component connecting classical and quantum resources in a tight High Performance-Quantum Computing (HPCQC) environment.
+The QRM is a runtime framework intended to run on
+HPC resources.
 QRM is responsible for applying agnostic and target-specific optimizations and scheduling quantum tasks on available quantum resources in a tightly integrated HPCQC environment.
 The QRM is also responsible for submitting the results obtained after running quantum circuits on